 So far for the visual sense.
-The auditory sense in contrast is tuned to the frequency of the passive layer of the mind.
-Hearing is not conditional upon the will of the listener as seeing is conditional upon the will of the observer; the fact is that auditory information makes it way to the cerebral cortex even against the listener’s will.
+The auditory sense, by contrast, is tuned to the frequency of the passive layer of the mind.
+Hearing is not contingent on the will of the listener as seeing is contingent onthe will of the observer; the fact is that auditory information makes it way to the cerebral cortex even against the listener’s will.
 Thus, freeing ourselves from the shackles of our conditioning is not a prerequisite for the actualization of the full potential of the auditory sense.
-On the contrary, the situation tailored according to the traits of this sense is precisely when we are still in the stages of searching for the scale of ethical values that might free us from our conditioning, or when we are still in the stages of studying it, and therefore our status in the world is like the status of students at school.
+On the contrary, the situation tailored to the traits of this sense is found precisely when we are still in the stages of searching for the scale of ethical values that might free us from our conditioning, or when we are still in the stages of studying it, and therefore our status in the world is like the status of students at school.
 The first condition for the acquisition of knowledge is the student’s openness to the information found in his instructor’s possession; a state of mind that can be defined as a passive state.
 The student does not represent the authority in possession of the knowledge; on the contrary, he is attentive to the information imparted by the lecturer precisely because he is aware of his ignorance.
 However, attention alone does not suffice.
 As mentioned above, in contrast to visual information, audial information makes it way to the cerebral cortex constantly, even when it is to our own dissatisfaction.
-This fact is an indication engraved on the fabric of our body that we must allow the information about our purpose in the world—that is, the unconditional voice of pure reason—free and constant access to our consciousness even when it seems that obeying it would undermine our very existence.
+This fact is an indication woven into the fabric of our body that we must allow the information about our purpose in the world—that is, the unconditional voice of pure reason—free and constant access to our consciousness even when it seems that obeying it would undermine our very existence.

-This basic component of positive, constructive passivity that is necessary in the process of acquiring knowledge is reflected not only at the physiological level but also at the anatomical level: Relative to the eyes that are rich in muscle tissue, there is almost no muscle tissue in the ears.
+This basic component of positive, constructive passivity that is necessary in the process of acquiring knowledge is reflected not only on the physiological level but also on the anatomical level: Relative to the eyes that are rich in muscle tissue, there is almost no muscle tissue in the ears.
 It is also reflected in the fact that in contrast to the eye which is positioned outside the skull, the inner ear containing the auditory organ is entrenched within the skull.
 This difference in location between the eye and the inner ear follows from the difference in the nature of the layers of the mind that receive the different types of perceptual data that reach us through them.
-The formation of the auditory organ inside the skull, and not outside it as in the case of the eye, indicates that the mental layer that receives the audial information is not the active one whose nature is to explore the outside world, to spread through it and act upon it, as it is when it comes to visual information, but rather the passive, non-voluntary layer, which is entirely confined within its own boundaries.
-Form, as stated, follows function.
+The formation of the auditory organ inside the skull, and not outside it as in the case of the eye, indicates that the mental layer that receives the audial information is not the active one whose nature is to explore the outside world, to spread through it and act upon it, as in the case of visual information, but rather the passive, non-voluntary layer, which is entirely confined within its own boundaries.
+Form, as was stated, follows function.
 Hence, in our present situation as conditional creatures, it is precisely the fact that the auditory sense is tuned to the frequency of that passive mental layer which knows nothing of our uniqueness as creatures endowed with free will that might allow us unbiased access to reality.